-Despite not being the telescope with the highest aperture from this AstroMaster range, it is in many ways a better telescope for a beginner than the rest of the range.
-Before I go into why that is let’s take a look at what comes in the box.
+Despite not being the telescope with the highest aperture from this AstroMaster range, it is in many ways a better telescope for a beginner than the rest of the range and it’s an excellent beginner telescope for viewing the moon.
+Now before I go into why that is let’s take a look at what comes in the box.

 The package contains the following items: the optical tube, the equatorial mount, tripod, two eye pieces and the SkyX astronomy software.

 Then optical tube is rather lengthy at 36 in (914mm) which doesn’t make this telescope very portable, but it doesn’t have to be.
 When you take portability into consideration it’s often because you want to take it with you while traveling to a place with lower light pollution but this telescope it not that affected by such factors.
 Taking into consideration it’s aperture, focal length and focal ratio this telescope performs bets while viewing the moon and other near by astronomical objects like Jupiter and the other planets.
 And since these object tend to be more bright than other more distant and fainter objects on the night sky, then light pollution does not play just an important role.
 The optics are top quality and offer great views of the moon and the rest of the planets.
 More distant objects are visible as well with good views but the best images deliver by this telescope are for the moon and planets.